2.1 Understand the social environment of road transport and the rules governing it

 • Vehicles, including vehicles used in the non-commercial transport of humanitarian aid, used in emergencies or rescue operations

-• Specialised breakdown vehicles operating within a 100 km radius of their base, and
+• Specialised breakdown vehicles operating within a 100 km radius of their base

 • Vehicles undergoing road tests for technical development, repair or maintenance purposes, and new or rebuilt vehicles which have not yet been put into service

-• Vehicles with between 10 and 17 seats used exclusively for the non-commercial carriage of passengers, and
+• Vehicles with a maximum authorised mass not exceeding 7.5 tonnes used for non-commercial carriage of goods, and

 Maximum permitted driving time (domestic)

-Under this legislation, drivers must observe a maximum daily drive time of 10 hours, and a maximum daily duty time of 11 hours.
+Under this legislation, drivers must observe a maximum driving time of 10 hours in any 24 hour period.

 Emergencies